vibeus/vibe-website/content/blog/the-best-ways-to-brainstorm-with-a-remote-group/index.md

 ## Use a digital whiteboard to help employees jot their ideas down during their own time.

 Vibe's whiteboard is an excellent tool that all of your remote workers will easily be able to access.
 If your employees need to jot down some notes, or perhaps explain an idea with a quick chart or graph, they'll be able to reach everyone in the meeting.
 Vibe's board is also great since it supplies an endless amount of canvas.
-Plus, content can be erased for employees who need some time to fully express their thoughts.
+Plus, since Vibe boards are saved automatically to the cloud, employees can come back and work on a board later if they need more time to fully express their thoughts.

 ## Don't downplay any idea.